VirologyCharite/vsplit/README.md

 ```

 Note that the chunk offsets filename refers to a `chunks.tsv` file in a
-temporary directory).
+temporary directory.
 You can pass an explicit filename via
 `--chunk-offsets-filename`, if you prefer.
 This file will eventually be
 removed by your operating system. `vsplit` cannot remove it because you might
 be needing it in your script (if you are relying on the chunk index variable